 This review is on the advance copy of an unpublished work I received through NetGalley.
 No Gods, No Monsters by Cadwell Turnbull is due for release September 7th, 2021.

 The title of this novel is so very appropriate, on multiple levels.
 It is a pun on the anarchist/activist slogan.
-However, when taken literally, it can also be read as a denial of gods and monsters, yet we find both within the pages of this book.
+However, when taken literally, it reads as a denial of gods and monsters.
+Yet we find both within the pages of this book.
 There is a lot going on and readers will perhaps, if not most definitely, need to read it at least twice to understand its nuances!

 No Gods, No Monsters features a gigantic cast of characters.
-It is actually written in present-tense first-person, though you wouldn’t know that at first.
-At first it seems like you’re reading a collection of short stories linked only by an event at the beginning of the book: this one is written in past-tense third-person, that one in present-tense third-person—and, oh wait, is that line in first-person present-tense mixed in by mistake?
+It begins almost like a collection of short stories, linked only by the catalyst event of the first chapter.
+Each chapter reads like it is told from the perspective of different characters.
+At first, I was a little annoyed that not only the character changes, but the writing-tense does as well.
+One chapter was written in past-tense third-person, another in present-tense third-person—but, wait, is that line in first-person present-tense mixed in by mistake?
 Not at all!
-There is one narrator to this tale, throughout.
-This narrator focuses on other characters at times, and reflects on their pasts, and that is where I got confused at first.
+As it turns out, there is one narrator to this tale, throughout.
+Knowing that will really help you keep the cast straight.
+This is a present-tense first-person novel, and I’ve never read anything like it.
+The narrator focuses on other characters at times, and reflects on their pasts, and that is where I got confused at first.
 But it is actually quite masterfully done, once you understand why.

 “The expert combination of immersive prose, strong characters, sharp social commentary, and well-woven speculative elements makes for an unforgettable experience.
 Fantasy fans won’t want to miss this.”Publishers Weekly